-Things to do with kids in North Georgia
+15 Things to Do with Kids in North Georgia

 Situated just an easy hour and a half drive north of Atlanta, the North Georgia Blue Ridge Mountains feel like a totally different world.
-The hustle and bustle of city life slowly fade away and give way to winding roads and picturesque mountain views.
+The hustle and bustle of city life slowly fades away and gives way to winding roads and picturesque mountain views.

 Though the Blue Ridge Mountains are certainly a romantic destination for a couple’s getaway, the area is also very family-friendly and great for kids!
-The small mountain towns offer plenty of room to spread out and plenty of spacious cabins that can accommodate the whole family.
+The small mountain towns offer easy access to the best Georgia state parks, and there’s plenty of room to spread out and plenty of spacious cabins that can accommodate the whole family.

 Photo Credit: velodenz via Flickr CC2.0